 We compare this expression with that where $(\Omega^2-\Omega_0^2)^2+\gamma_0^2\Omega^2$ is replaced with $|(\Omega-\Omega_0+i\gamma_0/2) (\Omega+\Omega_0+i\gamma_0/2)|^2=(\Omega^2-\Omega_0^2)^2+\gamma_0^2(\Omega^2+\Omega_0^2)/2+\gamma_0^4/16$, the latter corresponding to the frequencies and dampings of the doublet modes calculated neglecting the spontaneous symmetry breaking.
 Such a comparison is presented in Fig.\ref{f5}.
 It is cleanly seen that, far from the summery breaking point, at $t=4t_0$, (a), the optomechanical signal is hardly affected by the symmetry breaking phenomenon while approaching the transition, at $t/\tau^2=1.4t_0$, (b), and further on, at $t/\tau^2=0.65t_0$, (c), the impact is appreciable.

-\textrm{To summarize.} A theoretical consideration of the so-called "membrane-in-the-middle" optomechanical cavity, which is a quite popular optomechanical system, revealed that it undergos a spontaneous symmetry breaking as a function of the transparency of the membrane.
-Such typical features of this phenomenon as a quare-root development of the order parameter and divergency of the critical susceptibility were identified.
-In the contract to classical spontaneous-symmetry-breaking systems of ferrromagnets and ferroelectrics, in the considered system, this divergency remains an "internal" property of the system, which, due to interference effects, does not reveal itself in any divergency of its observables.
+\emph{To summarize.} A theoretical consideration of the "membrane-in-the-middle" optomechanical cavity revealed that it undergoes a spontaneous symmetry breaking as a function of transparency of the membrane.
+Such typical features of this phenomenon as a square-root development of the order parameter and divergence of the critical susceptibility were identified.
+In contrast to a classical spontaneous-symmetry-breaking system of ferroelectrics, here this divergence remains an "internal" property of the system, which does not reveal itself in any divergence of its observables.
 At the same time, the spectrum of the optomechanical signal is affected by the phenomenon.
-There is no reason to consider the suppression of the divergency of the critical susceptibility in to optomechanical output signal to be a general phenomenon.
-Thus, a spontaneous symmetry breaking in an optomechanical cavity might pave a new way to enhanced optomechanical interactions.